moson-mo/goaurrpc/README.md

 #### An implementation of the [aurweb](https://gitlab.archlinux.org/archlinux/aurweb) (v6) - /rpc - REST API service in go

 This project implements the /rpc endpoints (REST API) as described [here](https://aur.archlinux.org/rpc/), as well as the "suggest" type.
-For the moment it should be considered being a proof-of-concept.
-While it should be fully functional, it still needs a bit more love (writing test, etc.) :wink:

-Main goal is to increase the performance of REST API.
+Main goal is to increase the performance.

 ### Areas of improvement